 Pain, irritation, numbness, or weakness in the back could be coming from the sciatic nerve.
 If you suffer from back pain, there is much truth to the age-old statement that “you’ve got some nerve”!
 The sciatic nerve is the largest in the body.
 Sometimes it is challenging to identify where back pain originates from, and sometimes you can pinpoint it reasonably easily.
-Dr. Brent Marr from ProActive Physical Therapy with 10 locations in Tucson, AZ, shares details on precisely what can cause sciatic pain, symptoms, relief, and treatment options.
+Dr. Brent Marr from ProActive Physical Therapy with 9 locations in Tucson, AZ, shares details on precisely what can cause sciatic pain, symptoms, relief, and treatment options.

 Where is the sciatic nerve located?

-The sciatic nerve originates in the lower spine made up of motor and sensory nerves that exit the spine from L4-S3 (Lumbosacral), then forms a thick common nerve that runs through the buttock into the back of the leg, that then terminates at the foot.
+The sciatic nerve originates in the lower spine made up of motor and sensory nerves that exit the spine from L4-S3 (Lumbosacral), then forms a thick common nerve that runs through the buttock into the back of the leg, then terminates at the foot.

 What causes sciatic nerve pain?